i3house/Flight-EDA-and-Regression/README.md

 The entire dataset can be found here: [2015 Flight Delays and Cancellations](https://www.kaggle.com/datasets/usdot/flight-delays)

 I am working with a randomized subset of 'flights.csv' data file to perform my analysis and building a regression model.
-File attached.
+Attaching the CSV file, the python file as well as my approach and findings in a easy to understand report :)

 The flights.csv file contains the following features along with some data definitions & values
 YEAR (2015)